 Loyalty Character Sportsmanship

-A.8.7 scor can Encourage 'runners' to pick up tests after every ride and ask scorers to keep scores posted on the score board where riders can see them, right up to date.
+A. 8.7 Encourage 'runners' to pick up tests after every ride and ask scorers to keep scores posted on the score board where riders can see them, right up to date.
 Do not post placings until after the last score is posted.

-A.8.8 Make presentations as soon as a reasonable protest time has passed (i.e. 1 hr. after completion of class and release of tests).
+A. 8.8 Make presentations as soon as a reasonable protest time has passed (i.e. 1 hr. after completion of class and release of tests).

-A.8.9 clas Tests may be released to competitors immediately after the class is completed.
+А. 8.9 Tests may be released to competitors immediately after the class is completed.
 Master sheet of results is maintained by scorers should there be a dispute over marks.

-A.9 ON CO A.9 ON COMPLETION OF COMPETITION
+A.9 ON COMPLETION OF COMPETITION

-A.9.1 Within 24 hours: Clean up the facility and stabling area.
+A. 9.1 Within 24 ho urs: Clean up the facility and stabling area.

 Return all borrowed equipment.

-A.9.2 Within 2 days: Finish all paper work.
+A.9.2 Within 2 days : Finish all paper work.

 Pay all outstanding accounts.

 Collect outstanding fees.

 Post results on web site.

-A.9.3 Within 7 days: Pay required fees to Provincial Equestrian Federation or Horse Council as required (i.e. test user fees for EC tests only, drug test fees, anything they invoice you for).
+Α. 9.3 Within 7 days Pay required fees to Provincial Ec Council as required (i.e. test user fees, anything they invoice you fo fees for EC tests only, drug test